micktwomey/notions/README.md

 # Notions - A Python Client Library and CLI for Notion

-A command line client and API library for [Notion](https://notion.so).
+A command line client and Python client library for [Notion](https://notion.so).

 Uses the [Notion API](https://developers.notion.com) to communicate with your Notion pages and databases.